State Law & Vaccine Requirements

 Quick Fact: Medical exemptions are also allowed.
 Loss of religious exemption effective June 2019.
 June, 13, 2019, A2371 to remove the religious exemption was voted on in New York's Assembly and Senate without hearings to allow citizens to voice concern and signed into law by Governer Cuomo all in one day.
 Learn more »

-Other Resources: Many vaccination and exemption information links are date specific.
-If the links below have expired, click on the state's department of health, or immunization program link provided below, as they are likely to provide links to updated information.
-The General Information link leads to the overview page provided by the state at the time of this webpage's update and may also be helpful.
+Other Resources: Many vaccination and exemption information links provided below are date specific.
+If the links below have expired, click on the state's department of health, or immunization program link provided in Other State Resources below, as they are likely to provide links to updated information.
 Please email NVIC with broken link information.

 The information contained on NVIC's web pages is for educational purposes only and is not intended to be medical or legal advice.
 Those seeking medical or legal advice should obtain the services of a competent attorney, physician or qualified health care professional.
 Although NVIC continually updates our website, state laws and rules change frequently and consumers are ultimately responsible for verifying their state's vaccination and exemption laws and requirements.